pbradz/git-primer/README.md

 git status
 ```

-Create a new branch named `my-feature` and push it to GitHub.
+Create a new branch named `my-feature` (replace "my" with your initials) and push it to GitHub.
 It's a good idea to keep your active development in a separate branch from master so that master is always in the last known good state.
 ```bash
 git checkout -b my-feature
 git push origin my-feature